-Client upload rate = u, F/u = 1 hour, $u_s = 10u$, $d{min} \ge u_s$
+Client upload rate = u, F/u = 1 hour, $u_s = 10u$ , $d{min} \ge u_s$

-- Can you go over scenarios in which it would be advantageous to use a client/server design rather than P2P? - ☐ If Peer to peer networks are able to scale much better than the client-server model, Why do we still use the client-server model?
+- ☐ Can you go over scenarios in which it would be advantageous to use a client/server design rather than P2P? - ☐ If Peer to peer networks are able to scale much better than the client-server model, Why do we still use the client-server model?

 For companies, it is easier to manage central servers.
-Charging and billing is also easier with C/S than P2P.
+Charging and billing are also easier with C/S than with P2P.

-P2P has a high scalability benefit over client-server.
+- □ P2P has a high scalability benefit over clientserver.
 Is P2P only less popular because it has been used for nefarious purposes?

-See above.
+See above - ☐ What exactly is meant by "Distribution time" on the y-axis of the graph?